-The Bookkeeper must monitor the petty cash float balance, and when reimbursement is required, the Bookkeeper should reconcile the petty cash vouchers with the float.
-The reconciliation spreadsheet in the petty cash book and the petty cash vouchers should be forwarded to the Finance Officer for approval.
+The Bookkeeper must monitor the petty cash float balance.
+When a reimbursement is required, the Bookkeeper must reconcile the petty cash voucher with the float.
+The reconciliation spreadsheet in the petty cash book and the vouchers should be forwarded to the Finance Officer for approval.